machinelearningZH/ogd_ai-analyzer/README.md

 ## Feedback and contributing

 We would love to hear from you.
 Please share your feedback and let us know how you use the code.
-You can [write an email](mailto:datashop@statistik.zh.ch) or share your ideas by opening an issue or a pull requests.
+You can [write an email](mailto:datashop@statistik.zh.ch) or share your ideas by opening an issue or pull request.

 Please note that we use [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting with default settings.